 top of page

-LISTSERV
+DOCS LISTSERV

 DOCS has an active and friendly listserv where members ask questions and share ideas about how to handle issues with their students, faculty, and CS course or curriculum.
 While membership in DOCS is encouraged, it is not required to use the DOCS listserv.